-Fifty people die in a fire in the grandstand at a soccer stadium in Bradford, England, on this day in 1985.
+Fifty people die in a fire in the grandstand at a soccer stadium in Bradford, England, on May 11, 1985.
 The wooden roof that burned was scheduled to be replaced by a steel roof later that same week.

 Bradford was playing Lincoln City on the afternoon of May 11.
 Many fans were there to celebrate Bradford’s two-year rise from bankruptcy to the league championship and promotion to the second division.
 Near the end of the first half, a fire broke out at one end of the main stands.
 Although several fans moved onto the field to escape the flames, there was no immediate general concern.